 ---

 CR #9-11: 1886 November 19, Odense Historical Coat of Arms (picturing King / Saint Knud / Cnut / Cnute), Thick Colored Paper, Perforation 11.5.
-CR #9, the 3 øre, is red on orange paper; compare to #15 on yellow paper.
+CR #9, the 3 øre, is red on thick orange paper; compare to #15 on thin yellow paper.
 CR #10-11 are both 10 øre, bronze and gold respectively; they are easily confused -- the CR #11 gold is much scarcer.
 Cnute was an important historical figure, said to be the last of the Viking kings, he was King of England, then Denmark, and then Norway.
 As such, stamps picturing him belong in several types of topical / thematic collections.
 His Wikipedia page is well worth reading.

 400328